wasosky313/payment-sqls/query_get_partners_bank_details.md

         p.cnpj as document_number,
         row_number() over () as event_id,
         db.created_at as created_at,
-        case
-            when cb.ispb is not null then cb.ispb else null
-        end as ispb_number,
+        cb.ispb as ispb_number,
-        case
-            when db.agencia is not null then right(db.agencia, 1)
-            else db.agencia
-        end as branch_digit
+        null as branch_digit
 from dado_bancario db
     inner join parceiro p
     on db.id = p.dado_bancario_id
     left join codigo_bancario cb
     on db.numero_do_banco = cb.compe
 where p.ativo = true

 ```

 * Save cvs file from metabase